livereload/livereload-site/livereload.com/_articles/troubleshooting/trial-version-has-expired-but-ive-purchased-from-mac-app-store.md

 Please try the following:

-1\.
-Delete all copies of LiveReload.app you can find.
+1. Delete all copies of LiveReload.app you can find.
 That includes copies in the Downloads folder and, if you ever tried to build LiveReload from source, the build products.

-2\.
-Optionally, check that no more copies remain by running the following command in the Terminal:
+2. Optionally, check that no more copies remain by running the following command in the Terminal:

-<pre>open -b com.livereload.LiveReload</pre>
+        open -b com.livereload.LiveReload

     If LiveReload.app is not found, you'll get an error message on your Terminal.

     If LiveReload.app is found, it will be launched, and you can determine its path by running:

-<pre>ps x | grep LiveReload</pre>
+        ps x | grep LiveReload

-3\.
-Reinstall it from the Purchases app on the Mac App Store.
+3. Reinstall it from the Purchases app on the Mac App Store.

-Alternatively, if you're short on time, you can simply [install the latest beta](http://go.livereload.com/mac).
+Alternatively, if you're short on time, you can simply [install the latest beta](/beta/).